pkic/pkimm/categories/sourcing/_index.md

 #### Guidance

 Resources needed for proper management of the PKI are identified and documented.
-Resources should be aligned with the PKI scope and use-case that should be supported.
+Resources should be aligned with the PKI scope and use-case(s) that should be supported.
 The main question to answer here is "Do we know what resources we need to manage the PKI?".

 #### Assessment